dharlanoliveira-zz/spring-boot-scala-social-media/README.md

 ### Context:

 I have a lot of experience with spring boot, but using kotlin.
-My experience with scala is in the context of Apache Spark.
-I need to "learn" how to create microservices using spring boot and scala.
+My experience with scala was in the context of Apache Spark.
+I needed to "learn" how to create microservices using spring boot and scala.
 It wasn't so difficult to learn, because it's very similar to kotlin-way.

 ## Chooses: